 We decide on reviewers for a particular article based on many factors, including expertise, reputation, specific recommendations of authors etc. Reviewers for the articles will be found issue by issue.
 As part of our editorial procedure, we regularly confer with potential reviewers before sending them articles to review.
 Reviewers should bear in mind that even these initial messages or conversations contain confidential information.
 Reviewers invited by the editors should reveal any potential conflict of interest they may have with respect to the article or the authors.
 All likely personal, professional, or financial conflicts of interest should be considered.

 The journal's editorial team reserves the right to make the final decision with respect to reviewers.

 Articles should represent a substantial advance in the particular field within the scope of the journal in terms of:

 - Importance to researchers in the field; and

 - Interest for readers and researchers outside the field.

 - After receiving the article, the corresponding author is sent a confirmation Email.

 - Articles are subjects to initial editorial screening and anonymous peer-review by two reviewers who will be selected by the editors.
-This journal operates a closed peer-review process, meaning that reviewers will not know author details and will themselves remain anonymous to the author.
+Firstly, the submitted articles will be evaluated within our initial editorial screening.
+After this preliminary stage, only afterward it will be submitted to the peer-reviewers.
+Our journal operates a closed peer-review process, meaning that reviewers will not know author details and will themselves remain anonymous to the author.

 - The journal editors reserve the right to return to authors, without peer-review, improperly formatted articles.